 - Dim the screen

-- Put the phone in Airplane mode; GPS will still function
+- Put the phone in Airplane mode to turn off other radios; GPS will still function

 - Keep the phone warm